 Chateau Lafite's cellar

 Fine visit with excellent vines, but no Charles Chevallier to answer questions.
-The tasting went quickly, so we had a lot of time and asked for a visit to the cellars, which was happily granted.
+The tasting went quickly, so we had much time and asked for a visit to the cellars, which was happily granted.

-Duhart Milon - elegant, fine balance, well-knitted with very good structure, depth and length.
+Duhart Milon - elegant, fine balance, well-knitted with good structure, depth, and length.
 Fine complexity.
 92p.

 Carruaders de Lafite - similar in style to Duhart Milon with bigger depth and length on the palate.
 Fine second wine.
 91-92p